Updated April 24th, 2018.

 - Data concerning health or a natural person’s sex life and/or sexual orientation

-By nature, the data that Criteo’s clients and publisher partners collect and process does not qualify as sensitive data as defined by the GDPR.
+By nature, the data that Criteo collects and processes for its clients and publisher partners does not qualify as sensitive data as defined by the GDPR.
 On our side, Criteo only collects pseudonymous technical identifiers linked to browsing events.

 What type of personal, non-sensitive data does Criteo collect?